 • When an unpublished screenplay is used in the creation of a motion picture, the elements of that screenplay that appear in the motion picture are published when (i) copies of the motion picture are distributed to the public, or (ii) when copies of the motion picture are offered to a group of persons for further distribution, public performance, or public display."

-The facts of Batjac in particular, which I have discussed here, are indistinguishable from this situation, or are they?
+The facts of the Batjac case in particular, which I have discussed here, are indistinguishable from this situation, or are they?
 In Batjac the producers did not try to register a copyright until after the film had fallen into the public domain due to lack of renewal.
-Here there was an effort to copyright the 1924 play before the film had fallen into the public domain.
-The argument probably fails because the play had been published by proxy by the copyrighting of the 1927 play, the 1931 film or the 1933 book that included the 1927 play and it had not been registered as an independently copyrightable work prior to the twenty-eight year period in which it could have been under the 1909 Act, § 23.
+With Dracula there was an effort to copyright the 1924 play before the film had fallen into the public domain.
+The argument that the publication of the play under copyright in 1993 covers the film probably fails because the play had been already published by proxy by the copyrighting of the 1927 play, the 1931 film or the 1933 book that included the 1927 play and it had not been registered as an independently copyrightable work prior to the twenty-eight year period in which it could have been under the 1909 Copyright Act, § 23.
 Therefore, Deane's lifespan and the 1993 book would then only have relevance to the copyright of the text of his original 1924 play.

 What about Frankenstein?
 So many of the same players revolve around that film as well, but the facts are a little different.
 Universal's Frankenstein is not only derived from Mary Shelley's 1818 novel but also from a 1927 British play from Margaret "Peggy" Webling.
 That play was produced by Deane and rewritten by Balderston in 1928 for an unproduced American version of the play.
 Universal bought the rights from Webling and Balderston.
 Webling died in 1949 and Deane's lifespan does not appear to be relevant in this scenario.
 However Balderston's play was never published as far as I can determine and Webling's play may not have been published until last year in the US ("Peggy Webling and the Story behind Frankenstein" 2024 by Dorian Gieseler Greenbaum & Bruce Graver), so the "published before 2003" rule discussed above does not apply based on the information I have.
 Moreover, any rights Webling and Balderston's estates may have to their unpublished work would not apply to the extent their work was published in the Frankenstein film.